-Based on the definitive feasibility study (DFS), the company plans to begin the permitting process of its Wolfsberg Lithium project and prepare the mining plan for the Mining Authority to authorize the mine and concentrator construction.
-Afterward, the company will determine the approval requirements of the carbonate hydroxide conversion plant with EIA and then initiate the final financing plan.
+Based on the definitive feasibility study (DFS), the company plans to begin the permitting process of its Wolfsberg Lithium project and prepare the mining plan for the mining authority to authorize the mine and concentrator construction.
+Afterward, the company will determine the approval requirements of the carbonate hydroxide conversion plant with the Energy Information Administration (EIA) and then initiate the final financing plan.

 Currently, there are advanced-stage discussions regarding offtake agreements as well as discussions with several European institutions to progress project financing.
-The company is aiming to commence lithium hydroxide production at the project by the end of 2023 or early 2024 — subject to funding and approvals by the Austrian government and COVID-19 restrictions.
+The company is aiming to commence lithium hydroxide production at the project by the end of 2023 or early 2024 — subject to funding and approvals by the Austrian government.

-- European Lithium Ltd. (ASX:EUR,FRA:PF8) is a mining exploration and development company focused on exploring, identifying and acquiring lithium in Europe.
+- European Lithium (ASX:EUR,FRA:PF8) is a mining exploration and development company focused on exploring, identifying, and acquiring lithium in Europe.

 - The company aims to become the first local lithium supplier into an integrated European battery supply chain.